sujitpal/polydlot/src/pytorch/README.md

 ## Installation

 Build customized conda command based on parameters using [this page](http://pytorch.org/) and run it.
+Currently installed version of PyTorch is 0.1.12\_2.

 ## Documentation
    * [PyTorch Docs](http://pytorch.org/docs/)